MinghaoYan/my_site/content/authors/admin/_index.md

   url: https://www.rice.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in large scale machine learning and am focusing on leveraging hashing and sketching techniques to build machine learning systems.
+bio: I am interested in building systems for large scale machine learning tasks, especially deep learning related workloads.

 # Interests to show in About widget
 interests: